The Girl Who Could Fly: Plot

 When she does arrive, she enters the school and takes the elevator down to Level Thirteen with Dr. Hellion, who explains that not only do they foster humans, but plants and animals with unique abilities as well.
-Piper is given a uniform and asked about food preferences before arriving at Level Thirteen, where all the children live and learn.
-She meets the other members of the academy as well, including Ahmed and Nalen Mustafa (who can control the weather), Bella Lovely (who can change the color of objects), Boris Yeltsinov (who can turn objects to stone), Conrad Harrington III (who has super-human intelligence), Daisy (who has super-strength), Jasper (who does not know his ability), Kimber (who can manipulate electricity), Lily Yakimoto (who has telekinesis), Myrtle Grabtrash (who has super-human speed), Smitty (who has x-ray vision), and Violet (who shrinks or grows based on her emotional state).
+Piper is given a uniform and asked about her food preferences before arriving at Level Thirteen, where all the children live and learn.
+She meets the other members of the academy as well, including Ahmed and Nalen Mustafa (who can control the weather), Bella Lovely (who can change the color of objects), Boris Yeltsinov (introduced later in the story, and can turn objects to stone), Conrad Harrington III (who has super-human intelligence), Daisy (who has super-strength), Jasper (who has forgotten his ability), Kimber (who can manipulate electricity), Lily Yakimoto (who has telekinesis), Myrtle Grabtrash (who has super-human speed), Smitty (who has x-ray vision), and Violet (who shrinks or grows based on her emotional state).
 All of the students are hostile to Piper at first, but after outwitting Lily, she earns most of their respect.
 Conrad, however, is still openly hostile to her and the rest of the class.

 One mealtime, Bella is seen making rainbows.
-At first, everyone cheers, until they realize Bella is crying.
+At first, everyone cheers until they realize Bella is crying.
 Conrad had told her the nefarious true intentions of I.N.S.A.N.E. (to eradicate their gifts), and Bella is not able to cope with this.
 She has a nervous break, forgets her powers, and it announced she will be sent home.

-Piper bonds with Dr. Hellion and the kids but at the graduation of now powerless Bell, Conrad finally pushes her to her tipping point.
+Piper bonds with Dr. Hellion and the kids but at the graduation of a now powerless Bella, Conrad finally pushes her to her tipping point.
 He steals her hand-carved bird and throws down the chute to the incinerator.
 She attacks Conrad and they are both sent to Dr. Hellion's office.
 While on their way, Piper escapes to the incinerator and meets a growling rose, which a machine nearby sprays a gray, acidic substance on.
 She meets a turtle with a heavy block crushing its back.
 Piper decides to leave her bird and save the animals.
 She frees the turtle who leaps into the air, escaping out of a window.
 Whilst trying to catch it, Piper finds a black cricket and finds he is being bound with sticky glue.
 Using some Q tips, she gets rid of the glue and takes the cricket, which she names Sebastian.
 She hears two adults coming and hides in a dark room, where she finds a chained giraffe.
 She strokes it lovingly and it glows in happiness.